john-tornblom/VoTE/README.md

 VoTE also includes Python bindings for easy prototyping and testing of domain-specific property checkers.
 See [example.py](bindings/python/example.py) for a simple example.
-To invoke a test suite for the python bindings, invoke the following command:
+To invoke a test suite for the python bindings, run the following command:
 ```console
 john@localhost:VoTE$ python bindings/python/setup.py test
 ```